 Joe is running to secure a bright future for all families in the 7th District and Delaware—a future where all have access to high quality education, economic opportunity, safe neighborhoods, and a healthy environment.

-Following in his Grandmother’s footsteps, Joe worked closely with his School Board during his high school years, while also helping establish parks in Cecil County, Maryland.
-Every summer, Joe leads youth leadership seminars across the country through the George N. Parks Drum Major Academy.
-His husband has contributed to the family legacy of public service as well.
-Dan served as a political and community organizer in Newark and Wilmington, Delaware, leading and working on many successful community advocacy and political campaigns from city council to statewide offices.
-Today Dan serves on committees for the United Way of Delaware, the Delaware Democratic Party, and as a leader of the Barbara Gittings Delaware Stonewall Democrats.
+Following in his Grandmother’s footsteps, Joe has been a community leader for most of his life.
+For example, while a high school student, Joe worked closely with his local School Board as an education advocate, and also helped establish parks in Cecil County, Maryland.
+Today, Joe leads youth leadership seminars across the country through the George N. Parks Drum Major Academy every summer.
+His husband has contributed to the family legacy of public service as well, serving as an active political and community organizer in Newark, Wilmington, and Philadelphia, and serving today on committees for the United Way of Delaware, the Delaware State Bar Association, and the Delaware Democratic Party.

 Joe is a member of the Arden Club, Friends of the Claymont Library, Claymont Historical Society, Claymont Lions, Delaware Nature Society, Delaware Greenways, and WHYY.
 When he is not volunteering, Joe likes to read, cook from scratch, work outside, and connect with neighbors, family, and friends.